Counselling and CBT

 Emotional distress can impact work, home management, social life, private leisure activities and our ability to form and maintain relationships.
 By helping you deal with your problems, therapy also helps you to do the things you used to do once again and re-engage in all areas of life.

 What if I am feeling nervous and unsure about taking my first steps?

 What Is the difference between Counselling and CBT and which one will benefit me?

 CBT is a more structured, goal oriented therapy, often following specific treatment plans for depression and anxiety disorders.
 Examples of anxiety disorders include generalised anxiety (excessive worry about many different things), social anxiety, OCD, health anxiety, post-traumatic stress disorder and body dysmorphic disorder.

 Counselling does not follow disorder specific treatment protocols and is helpful for many kinds of issues like marriage and relationship problems, bereavement, grief, loss, domestic abuse, life transitions etc.

 With depression, the approach selected depends on the client’s goals.
 Counselling helps when the client mainly wants to explore and process difficult experiences that may have triggered or are contributing to the depression but have not been processed while CBT might be a good option if the goals are to get active again and change any unhelpful beliefs and behaviours that are maintaining the depression.

 How is having therapy different from getting support from a friend or a family member?

-Although support from friends and family can invaluable, therapy is different in many aspects, including the following:
+Although support from friends and family can be invaluable, therapy is different in many aspects, including the following: